Ancient Warrior Skills in Crafting and Using Throwing Nets

 The use of thrown nets for hunting and combat is an ancient practice with a remarkably wide geographic footprint.
 Archaeological and artistic evidence points to its independent development across numerous cultures, proving that the concept of a weighted, entangling mesh was a powerful and universal tactical solution.
 From the grasslands of Africa to the arenas of Rome and the battlefields of East Asia, the throwing net evolved into a specialized tool suited to the specific needs and environments of its users.

-The earliest clear depictions of net use come from ancient Egypt, dating back to the Old Kingdom period (circa 2600 BCE).
-Tomb paintings, particularly in the Theban Necropolis, vividly illustrate large-scale fowling and fishing operations using cast nets.
-While these were primarily hunting tools, the skills and technology directly translate to combat applications.
+The earliest clear depictions of net use come from ancient Egypt, dating back to the Old Kingdom period around 2600 BCE.
+Tomb paintings in the Theban Necropolis vividly illustrate large-scale fowling and fishing operations using cast nets.
+These were primarily hunting tools, but the skills and technology directly translate to combat applications.
 The principle was simple but effective: a net thrown over a flock of birds or a school of fish could entangle multiple targets simultaneously, providing a massive food yield in a single action.
-This same principle made the net an invaluable tool for a warrior facing multiple opponents or a single, heavily armed foe.
+This same principle made the net an invaluable tool for a warrior facing multiple opponents or a single heavily armed foe.
+Egyptian military records from the New Kingdom period show specialized troops using nets alongside more conventional weapons during sieges and boarding actions along the Nile.

 The Roman Retiarius: The Networked Combatant